List of Philippine mythological creatures

 A host of mythological creatures occur in the mythologies from the Philippines.
-Philippine mythological creatures are the mythological beasts, monsters, and enchanted beings of more than 140 ethnic groups in the Philippines.
+Philippine mythological creatures are the legendary beasts, monsters, and supernatural beings found in the folklore of more than 140 ethnic groups in the Philippines.
 Each ethnic people has their own unique set of belief systems, which includes the belief in various mythological creatures.
-The list does not include figures such as gods, goddesses, deities, and heroes; for these, see List of Philippine mythological figures.
+The list does not include figure such as gods, goddesses, deities, and heroes; for these, see List of Philippine mythological figures.

 General terms

-Some mythological creatures, aside from their specific name, are also referred through a generic term which encompasses other similar mythological creatures.
-Some of these terms include:
+Some mythological beings are known not only by their individual names but also by general terms that encompass groups of creatures with similar characteristics.
+Examples of these terms include: